microsoft/nni/docs/Customize_Tuner.md

     Record an observation of the objective function and Train
     parameter_id: int
     parameters: object created by 'generate_parameters()'
-    value: final metrics of the trial, including reward
+    value: final metrics of the trial, including default matrix
     '''
     # your code implements here.
     ...